Serious childhood illnesses: what to do

 If you notice any of the problems listed below, seek medical attention as soon as possible.
 You know your child best, so trust your instincts if your child doesn’t seem well.

-The quickest way to get immediate medical attention is to either call 000 and ask for an ambulance, or take your child to the emergency department at your nearest hospital.
+The quickest way to get immediate medical attention is either to call 000 and ask for an ambulance or to take your child to the emergency department at your nearest hospital.

 When to call an ambulance for childhood illnesses